14-Day Food Itinerary for New Zealand

 Pick up your rental vehicle in Auckland city centre, if you haven’t already, and start exploring the real New Zealand.

-On your way down to Rotorua, make a pitstop in Hamilton for a tour of New Zealand’s only tea plantation at Zealong Tea Estate.
-Alternatively, do a brewery tour with Good George Brewing or join Nature & Nosh for a hiking food tour (more info on Viator and Tripadvisor).
-Find out more about these experiences in The Foodie Guide to Hamilton.
+On your way down to Rotorua, make a pit stop in Hamilton for a tour of New Zealand’s only tea plantation at Zealong Tea Estate.
+Alternatively, join Nature & Nosh for a hiking food tour.
+Find out more about these experiences in The Food Guide to Hamilton.

 Your final destination today is New Zealand’s geothermal and Maori hotspot, Rotorua.
-A hangi buffet experience a must-try – a Polynesian style of cooking where food is slow-cooked in an underground oven.
-Both Mitai Maori Village (more info on Viator and Tripadvisor) and Tamaki Maori Village (on Viator and Tripadvisor) serve hangi buffets in their evening tours, also including cultural performances and an insight into their traditions and customs.
+A hangi buffet experience is a must-try – a Polynesian style of cooking where food is slow-cooked in an underground oven.
+Both Te Pa Tu (formerly Tamaki Maori Village – more info on Viator and Klook) and Mitai Maori Village serve hangi buffets in their evening tours, also including cultural performances and an insight into their traditions and customs.

 - Prince’s Gate Hotel